JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

         docker images --digests | grep <your_docker_hub_user_name>

-    Docker name can be replaced inside the `runtime{}` block to each of the tasks in the WDL, as follows:
+    Docker name can be replaced inside the :bash:`runtime{}` block to each of the tasks in the WDL, as follows:

     .. code-block:: text

         runtime {
             docker: "sha256:<sha256>"
         }